termsurf/base-book/text/semver.md

-# Semantic Versioning in BaseLink
+# Semantic Versioning in BaseNote

 Semantic Versioning ([Semver](https://devhints.io/semver)) is a widely adopted versioning scheme for software libraries and packages.
 It provides a consistent way to express and manage dependencies based on version numbers.
-In BaseLink, you can define specific version ranges using the Link code syntax within the deck file.
-Let's explore various examples of Semver ranges and their corresponding BaseLink representations.
+In BaseNote, you can define specific version ranges using the Link code syntax within the deck file.
+Let's explore various examples of Semver ranges and their corresponding BaseNote representations.

 ## Defining Specific Versions